dyamand/dyamand.github.io/src/doc/docs/tests/authorization.md

 }

 extend type Installation {
-	# List of profile IDs the installation is assigned to
+	# List of profiles the installation is assigned to
-	assigned: [String!]!
+	assigned: [Profile!]!
 }

 # Profiles provide a way to group installations and devices.